F/1.3 Open access for QUT research outputs (including theses)

 The following materials must be made available via QUT ePrints:

-- digital theses submitted by research higher degree candidates (for the awards of Doctor of Philosophy (PhD), Professional Doctorate by Research, Higher Doctorates and Masters by Research) via Graduate Research Education and Development.
+• Digital theses submitted by higher degree research candidates (for the awards of Doctor of Philosophy (PhD), Professional Doctorate by Research, Higher Doctorates, Masters of Philosophy, and Masters by Research) via the Graduate Research Centre.
+For some theses by creative work, only the exegesis is made available via QUT ePrints.
 Exemptions and embargoes must be approved by the Research Degrees Committee.
+Except where a more liberal licence is requested, theses will be made available under a Creative Commons Attribution-NonCommercial-NoDerivatives Licence (CC BY-NC-ND).

 1.3.5 Copyright